 All applicants to Nursing and Health Sciences programs must meet special admission requirements.
 While waiting for admission, students are urged to begin taking core curriculum requirements, contact the divisional chair or faculty advisors for details.
-Admission to programs in the division is competitive; also contact counselors, faculty advisors, and/or Enrollment Service for additional details.
+Admission to programs

 An individual who has charges pending or has ever been convicted of a felony or misdemeanor and/or found guilty of professional misconduct or negligence may or may not be eligible to be licensed as an allied health professional.
 These matters should be cleared with the respective licensing boards before applying for admission to allied health programs.